maxwang967/Latex2WordFullConverter/README.md

 ## Running with the source code

-First, you need to have a Python environment and install the requirements:
+First, you need to have a Python environment and install the requirements (Python 3.12.2):

 ```bash
 pip install -r requirements.txt